-As you can see, there are several conditions which can cause dry skin in cats.
-You veterinarian will check your cat thoroughly and obtain a medical history from you.
-The age of your cat, accompanying symptoms (if any), and a history of diet can all give your veterinarian a clue as to the cause.
+As you can see, several conditions can cause dry skin in cats.
+Your veterinarian will check your cat thoroughly and obtain a medical history from you.
+The age of your cat, accompanying symptoms (if any), and history of diet can all give your veterinarian a clue as to the cause.
 Dry skin in older cats, especially if accompanied by weight loss can be indicative of kidney disease or hyperthyroidism (which is quite common in middle-aged and older cats).
 Older cats are more prone to arthritis and general loss of mobility and may experience difficulty grooming themselves.
 If your cat is itchy, he may have a food allergy.

 Your veterinarian may wish to perform some medical tests to assess the overall health of your cat & check for underlying medical conditions, which may include: